tnagler/VineCopula/README.md

 ### R-vine copula modeling: the RVine-family

-  * `RVineMatrix`: Creates an R-vine copula by specifying structure, family and parameter matrices.
+  * `RVineMatrix`: Creates a vine copula model by specifying structure, family and parameter matrices.
 Such matrices have been introduced by Dissman et al.
     (2013).
 Returns an object of class `RVineMatrix`.
 The class has the following methods: